 10. Use relaxation techniques

 When your anger erupts, use relaxation techniques.
 For example, perform deep-breathing exercises, visualize a soothing environment, and repeat your mantra.
-You could also relax by listening to music, writing in a journal, or doing a few yoga poses, or try using mental health apps.
+You could also relax by listening to music, writing in a journal, doing a few yoga poses, or try using mental health apps.

 Anger is a normal and generally healthy human emotion.
 However, when it grows harmful and out of control, it can cause issues at work and in personal relationships and affect your overall quality of life.
 Anger management strategies are a proven way to control your anger and healthily deal with your emotions.